Dareel1502/Dareel1502/README.md

-# 💫 About Me:
+# 💫 About Me
-I'm currently studying <br>Eager to learn
+Currently studying <br>Eager to learn

 ## 🌐 Socials: